Unphased or Unfazed? Guide to Choose the Right Word

 There are no regional spelling differences.
 Writers in the United States, United Kingdom, and around the world agree: unfazed is correct everywhere.

 Most mistakes happen when people type fast, or they follow the sound instead of the meaning.
-With the charts, examples, and explanations in this guide, you now know the difference clearly.

 Use unfazed in all formal and casual writing, and avoid unphased unless you are talking about calendars, timelines, or phases of life.